Family Medicine Clinics in Southern Arkansas

 CABUN Rural Health Services values educating and empowering our patients to take an active role in preventing disease and promoting good healthy lifestyles.
 We offer screening, education, and treatment for a wide range of health issues, including smoking cessation, alcohol and substance abuse, weight management, mental health concerns, diabetes management, and more.

 All CABUN sites offer COVID-19 testing with no referral required.
 You do not have to be an established patient for testing.
-Funds are made available for this testing through the CARES Act.
+Costs now apply.